akash-network/docs/guides/node/README.md

 These instructions are for setting up a brand new full node from scratch.

-First, choose "moniker" - readable name for your validator.
+First, choose a "moniker" - a readable name for your validator.
 In this guide, we'll use `moniker-from-the-guide`, but you should replace that with your own for the following instructions.

 {% hint style="warning" %}